One Easy Trick That Will Make Clients Love You

 Own up to your mistakes.

-I know, it sounds a bit counterintuitive, given you want your clients to think you’re a genius, but trust me: They know nobody is perfect.
+I know, it sounds a bit counterintuitive to approach client mistakes, given you want them to think you’re a genius, but trust me: They know nobody is perfect.
 In fact, your clients will probably get a bit suspicious if you never, ever, make a single mistake.
 Admitting when you do, however, shows them you’re confident (and humble) enough to face the music.
 In my experience, that’s a trait most people respect—especially a paying client.

 Consider this: When your internet isn’t working and you call customer service, and they tell you the issue is being addressed and should be resolved in the next 20 minutes, do you believe them?
 Probably not.
 Why?
 Because you’ve heard that story before, and it almost never works out the way they claim it will.
 You’ve learned over time not to trust your internet service provider, and the same thing can happen between you and your clients.
 Without that trust, it’s nearly impossible to develop much of a relationship with them, let alone get any love.